domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Bees don't look up, so they get trapped in the honey traps.

-If you play with fire, you're gonna get burnt.

 How to cook: Put food on stove.
 Apply heat.
 Eat.

 Trying is no substitute for thinking.